-To help answer these four questions for a variety of interventions in different settings, an assortment of networks, tools and instruments is available, including EvipNet, SURE, TRAction and SUPPORT (hors + 12).
+To help answer these four questions for a variety of interventions in different settings, an assortment of networks, tools and instruments is available, including EvipNet, SURE, TRAction and SUPPORT (hearth 2).
 In the context of health systems performance, the methods for judging

-Box 4.12.
-Translating research into policy and practice
+Translating research into policy and practice Box 4.12.